How too much news can mess with your head

 - What do we not know?

 - Whether there is a real benefit to knowing nothing of what happens in the outside world.
 It is also very difficult to test.
 If you live with other people and access the internet, there is no escape from information, good or bad.
 We do not know if news outlets that only focused on balanced, accurate, positive news would be a good thing.
 They might risk making us complacent, when overly negative stories made us wary.

-- The fifth generation technology for cellular networks, which mobile phone companies began deploying worldwide in 2019.
-It will allow faster internet and phone connection and has no link to the coronavirus outbreak.
+- The fifth generation technology for cellular networks; mobile phone companies began deploying it worldwide in 2019.
+It will allow faster internet and phone connection, furthering the advance of the internet of things.
+It has no link to the coronavirus outbreak.

 - Conspiracy theory

 - An attempt to explain harmful or tragic events as the result of the actions of small, powerful, or sinister groups, when other explanations are more likely.

 - The theory that things of a more negative nature have a greater effect on one’s psychological state and processes than neutral or positive things.